DecodedCo/brand.decoded.com/pages/typography.md

 - Use Source Sans Pro Light
 - Avoid using bold and italics
-- Use 11pt for print and 14px for screen
+- Use Size M &ndash; 11pt for print and 14px for screen
 - Make sure lines of text don’t exceed 65–75 characters, as they become hard to read beyond that point

 <div class="example">